-Home » Blog » Exchange Server » How to Migrate Exchange 2010 to 2016 – Complete Step-by-Step Process
+Home » Blog » Exchange Server » Migrate Exchange 2010 to 2016 Seamlessly Using Step-by-Step Guide

-Overview: This blog will provide a detailed description of how you can migrate Exchange 2010 to 2016 in a step by step process.
-Not just the migration process, we have also explained the pre-migration steps that you need to complete the process in a seamless manner.
+Overview: In this article, I am going to cover a detailed explanation of how you can migrate Exchange 2010 to 2016 in a step-by-step process.
+Not just the migration process, I will also explain the pre-migration steps that you need to complete before the migration to ensure the process is effortless.

-There are two ways using which a user can migrate Exchange Server 2010 to 2016 i.e. a manual solution and an automated way.
-First, we will discuss the manual way in a step-by-step manner.
+There are two ways in which a user can migrate Exchange Server 2010 to 2016 i.e. a manual solution and an automated way.
+If you haven’t upgraded to the updated Exchange Server and are looking for a straightforward way to migrate Exchange 2010 to 2016, then check out the below steps to same.

 You might find these steps a bit lengthy and technical but if you follow the below steps carefully, then you can easily perform this task safely.